CNC machining of thermoplastic

 Turning variables for thermoplastics

-As seen in this table, every thermoplastic has distinct machining parameters, such as clearance angle, rake, angle, cutting speed, and feed rate, because each thermoplastic has a different strength, hardness, and machinability degree.
+This table shows that every thermoplastic has distinct machining parameters, such as clearance angle, rake, angle, cutting speed, and feed rate.
+Each thermoplastic has a different strength, hardness, and machinability degree.

 Surface Finishing options

-CNC -machined parts of thermoplastics contain satisfactory as-machined surface finish.
-However, further surface-finishing processes might require in many applications.
+CNC-machined parts of thermoplastics contain a satisfactory as-machined surface finish.
+However, further surface-finishing processes might be required in many applications.
 Surface finishing of thermoplastic parts results in a smooth and shiny surface, eliminating tool marks, burrs, and small chips.

 Bead blasting, deburring, polishing, metallization, and etching are the frequently used surface finishing approaches for CNC-machined thermoplastic parts.
-However, special surface finishing can be employed for better results depending on the particular type of thermoplastic.
+However, depending on the particular type of thermoplastic, special surface finishing can be employed for better results.

 Related: